Get In Touch

 In cleanrooms, AHUs can be complex.
 They may use high-efficiency filters, humidity control elements, and other advanced features to ensure that air is clean, pressurized, and the right temperature and humidity.

-A single AHU may be able to meet the ISO Class 7-9 standards in certain environments; however, this of course depends on their size and use.
-If you need to meet stricter air cleanliness standards, such as ISO Class 6 and below, a single AHU will likely not be enough.
+A single AHU may be able to meet the ISO Class 7–9 standards in certain environments; however, this of course depends on their size and use.
+If you need to meet stricter air cleanliness standards, such as ISO Class 6 and above, a single AHU will likely not be enough.
 Cleanroom engineers often combine multiple components or units to achieve the right standards.

 Fan Filter Units

 Fan filter units (FFUs) allow for more localized or immediate filtration.
 They are standalone units, typically much smaller than AHUs.
-Often installed in the ceiling grid of a cleanroom, FFUs filter air through high-efficiency filters closer to the cleanroom environment.
+Often installed in the ceiling grid of a cleanroom, FFUs filter air through high-efficiency filters closer to the working environment.

 Recirculation Fan Units

-HVAC systems in cleanrooms include recirculation fan units (RFUs) to recirculate air.
+HVAC systems in cleanrooms often include recirculation fan units (RFUs) to recirculate air.
 While not all cleanrooms need to have air recirculation, this provides much cleaner air, and it can be useful in maintaining equal air distribution throughout an environment.

 A prototype for a recirculation fan unit.